leorcvargas/elixir_cards/README.md

 # Cards

-Module created while doing the Stephen Grider course.
+A deck of cards module created while doing the Stephen Grider course.

 ## Installation